-Social media addiction is a hot topic in the wake of the Netflix documentary the Social Dilemma.
-With a second lockdown now upon us, how can we strike a healthy balance and consume social media, without it consuming us?
-Lucy asks some experts for their tips on getting the right dose.
+How can we strike a healthy balance and consume social media, without it consuming us?
+DOSE contributor Lucy asks the experts for their tips on how to use social media more mindfully…

 If like me you watched The Social Dilemma on Netflix, or Brave New World on Sky Atlantic, chances are you’ll have had a minor melt down about your social media ‘addiction’.